NEW PATIENT ASSESSMENT

 Warned pt of postop discomfort/sensitivity/recession and advised use of high fluoride toothpaste/Sensodyne.
 Advised use of analgesia as required.
 Emphasised need to be careful not to bite the lip or have anything too hot till the numbness has worn off.

-*Maintenance similar to above but likely to check probing depths and carry out maintenance scale*
+*Maintenance similar to above but likely to check probing depths and carry out maintenance scale*OTHER KEY PHRASES

 •“Patient advised of mild/moderate/severe periodontal disease”